Pyeongchang Olympic organizers downplay North Korea concerns

 Lee said that all competition and non-competition venues are complete.
 He said infrastructure works, including high-speed rail and highways, are already done and will be fully operational by December.

-Lee added that his main concern for the games is the weather.
+Lee added that his main concern for the games is the weather, and told The Associated Press that artificial snow will be provided if needed.

 In the rehearsal among the ruined temples and sports facilities of Ancient Olympia in southern Greece, a Greek actress playing the part of an ancient priestess offered a token prayer to the old pagan gods of the site.